cwchentw/mktext/README.md

 `make` itself is unable to handle command-line arguments and several other features seen in `mktext`.
 To handle those issues, we embedded a Makefile in a shell script so that we can manage those issues with a `sh` compatible shell.
 We limit ourself in the features provided by `make` when possble; otherwise, we use the features available in the system shell.

-To make a more useful alternative, consider to port it in Perl or some other modern scripting language.
+To make `mktext` a more practical utility, consider to port it in Perl or some other modern scripting language.

 ## Author